 Strategic consultation, analysis, and editorial review of appellate response brief in support of financial institution’s judgment dismissing Consumer Protection Act and conspiracy claims based on previous third-party litigation about the same events.

 Strategic consultation and editorial review of appellate brief supporting trial court’s dismissal of workplace claims against maritime trade association.

-As member of litigation team that successfully represented key employee in multimillion-dollar trade secrets litigation, assigned and supervised research projects, prepared and edited motions, briefs, and affidavits for dispositive hearings, injunction hearings, procedural and discovery hearings, special master hearings, spoliation trial, and appellate matters, coordinated motions practice and other projects among internal team members and counsel for co-defendants, and reviewed all submissions by all parties to ensure quality, consistency, and clarity of message.
+As member of litigation team that successfully represented key employee in multimillion-dollar trade secrets litigation: assigned and supervised research projects; prepared and edited motions, briefs, and affidavits for dispositive hearings, injunction hearings, procedural and discovery hearings, special master hearings, trial proceedings, and appeals; coordinated motions practice and other projects among internal team members and counsel for multiple co-defendants; and reviewed all submissions by all parties to ensure quality, consistency, and clarity of message.

-> Strategic advice and editing for Ninth Circuit and Washington State Supreme Court amicus briefs submitted on behalf of tribal advocacy groups.
+Strategic advice and editing for Ninth Circuit and Washington State Supreme Court amicus briefs submitted on behalf of tribal advocacy groups.